oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 This endpoint is to enable the capability to send recurring invoice with the same invoice configuration (e.g. payment method, amount, attachment) via email.

+> Below is an example code for reccurring invoice

 ```shell
 curl -X POST \
   https://partner.oyindonesia.com/api/TBD\